What we do

 Currently, two conferences are organized each year by the Computer Graphics Society:

 The Computer Graphics International (CGI) is one of the oldest annual international conferences on computer graphics.
 It is organized by the Computer Graphics Society (CGS).
 Researchers across the whole world are invited to share their experiences and novel achievements in various fields – like computer graphics and human-computer interaction.
-Former conferences have been held recently in Ottawa, Canada; Bournemouth, England; Hannover, Germany; and Sydney, Australia.
+Former conferences have been held recently in Shanghai (China), Geneva (Switzerland), Ottawa, Canada, and Bournemouth, England.

 The Computer Animation and Social Agents (CASA) conference, formerly named Computer Animation (CA), that was founded in 1988 by Prof. Nadia Magnenat-Thalmann in Geneva.